SakshiSrivastav14/subspace-product-teardown/README.md

-# Subspace.money — Product Teardown
+# Subspace.mone - Product Teardown
 ### Product Intern Assignment · Vocallabs.ai · 2026

 > **Note:** I signed up and used the Subspace app before writing this.
-All observations below are from direct product usage — screenshots attached as evidence.
+All observations below are from direct product usage - screenshots attached as evidence.

 ---

 ## Why Subspace, not Vocallabs?

 Vocallabs is a legible B2B SaaS teardown with obvious competitors.
-Subspace is the harder problem — it sits at the intersection of **social trust dynamics**, **fintech**, and **marketplace cold-start**, all at once.
+Subspace is the harder problem - it sits at the intersection of **social trust dynamics**, **fintech**, and **marketplace cold-start**, all at once.
 The five feedbacks below each cover a distinct pillar with no overlap.

 ---